CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

 Contoso wants to build a chatbot that helps potential guests find a hotel that meets their needs.
 For this solution, you’ll upload PDF versions of the Contoso Hotel brochures to an Azure Storage account.
 Then, you’ll use Azure Search service and Azure OpenAI service to scan the PDFs and extract information that a chatbot can use to respond to guest inquiries.

+Here's a simple overview of each service used:

+- **Azure Blob Storage:** Azure Blob Storage to contain the brochures for the hotels.
+Storing the brochures in Azure Blob Storage ensures that the brochures are available for searching by Azure AI Search Service.

+- **Azure AI services:** Azure AI services is a set of cloud-based APIs that you can use in AI applications and data flows.

+- **Azure AI Search:** Azure AI Search includes a wizard that allows you to import and vectorize data.
+You’ll use the wizard to extract and vectorize data from the hotel brochures.

 ### Task 1: Create Azure services

 In this task, you’ll create an Azure Blog Storage account and then upload a set of PDF files to the storage account.
 Each PDF file is a brochure for one of the hotels represented in the Contoso Hotels app.
 Then, you’ll provision an Azure Search Service instance.
 Finally, you’ll provision an Azure OpenAI service instance and deploy models to the instance.